ESMValGroup/ESMValTool/esmvaltool/utils/recipe_test_workflow/doc/source/adding_a_recipe.rst

 in the ``[[COMPUTE]]`` section in the site-specific ``.cylc`` file in the ``esmvaltool/utils/recipe_test_workflow/recipe_test_workflow/site/`` directory.

 #.
+Open an issue on GitHub and create a branch.

+#.
 Obtain the duration and memory usage of the recipe from the messages printed
    to screen, or at the end of the ``run/main_log.txt`` file in the output directory after running your recipe on the compute cluster you use at your